untoldengine/UntoldEngine/docs/Architecture/asset_remote_streaming.md

 }
 ```

 Local `file://` paths bypass the downloader entirely.
-Only HTTP/HTTPS URLs go through the cache.
+Only `https://` URLs go through the remote download cache.
+Plain `http://` URLs are explicitly rejected with a logged error and a `nil` return, which causes the tile load to mark the tile `.failed` and enter exponential backoff.

 ---